-To figure out an accurate budget for your kitchen remodel, you should first get an idea for how much these projects typically cost.
-If you're keeping your existing footprint and not taking our any walls or adding onto your home, you can expect to spend between $35,000 and $90,000, depending on the fixtures and finishes you choose.
+To calculate an accurate budget for your kitchen remodel, you first need to know how much these projects typically cost.
+If you're keeping your existing footprint, not taking out any walls or adding onto your home, you can expect to spend between $35,000 and $90,000, depending on the fixtures and finishes you choose.

-But, if you decide to go the route of a complete renovation and knock down some walls, relocate plumbing, and so on, the price tag will be higher.
-With a full kitchen renovation project, typical costs add up to about $75,000 to $125,000.
+But what if you decide to go the route of a complete renovation?
+If you’re looking to knock down some walls, relocate plumbing, and so on, the price tag will be higher.
+For a full kitchen renovation project, typical costs add up to about $75,000 to $125,000.

-If you're not sure whether to keep your existing footprint or go for a total kitchen renovation, we suggest considering a couple of factors besides cost.
+If you're not sure whether to keep your existing footprint or go for a total kitchen renovation, there are important factors to consider in addition to cost.
 First, think about how long you're planning to keep your home.
 If you're planning on putting your house on the market relatively soon, maintaining the existing footprint may be the way to go.
-Not only will the project cost less, you will also still get to enjoy an updated kitchen before you do sell, and buyers will love the fresh look.
+Not only will the project cost less, you will still get to enjoy the updated kitchen before you sell, and buyers will love the fresh look.

 Another factor to think about is your neighborhood and your home's resale value.
-Some neighborhoods are extravagant, and other are a little more modest.
-If you live in an upscale neighborhood, you may want to consider a full kitchen renovation and recreate the space to be a chef's dream.
+Some neighborhoods are extravagant, and others are more modest.
+If you live in an upscale neighborhood, you may want to consider a full kitchen renovation and completely reimagine the space into a chef's dream.

 2. Prioritize your kitchen remodel wishlist.

 That's why we suggest prioritizing your wishlist.
-What are things you absolutely cannot live without and what items can you save for another time?
-Just because your initial kitchen remodel project doesn't include those things doesn't mean you can't have a phase two down the road when you have the budget for it.
+What are your ‘must haves’; the things you absolutely cannot live without?
+Are there items you could save for another time?
+Just because your initial kitchen remodel project doesn't include those things, that doesn't mean you can't have a phase two down the road when you have the budget for it.

 3. Set aside a rainy-day fund for any project surprises.

 With renovation projects, you never know when an unexpected surprise or added cost may come up.
-Water damage behind a wall, termites, electrical short-outs., and so on can occur with little or no warning at all.
-Because of that fact, having a cushion of funds can help cover the costs and won't impact the budget you set for your kitchen remodel.
-After all, you can't give up those quartz countertops and custom cabinets you've been dreaming of for years, right?
+Water damage behind a wall, termites, electrical short-outs and so on, can occur with little to no warning.
+Should you need it, , having a cushion of funds can help cover the costs and won't impact the initial budget.
+After all, you can't give up those quartz countertops or the custom cabinets you've been dreaming of for years, right?
 A rainy-day fund can be your saving grace.

 4. Know your financing options.

 Not everyone can set aside $35,000 to $125,000 to pay for a kitchen remodel all at once.
 Luckily, there are other options.
-Home equity loans, for example, are a popular choice for homeowners.
-Probably because they're tax deductible.
-But, if a home equity loan isn't the way you want to go, there are other financing options too, including:
+Because they are tax deductible, home equity loans, for example, are a popular choice for homeowners.
+Maybe a home equity loan isn't the way you want to go.
+Some other financing options include: